Last Updated: 7/2/20 | July 2nd, 2020

 4. Avoid Western Food

-Western food is always going to be more expensive than local food.
-And while the prices aren’t that high, it will slowly add up over the course of your trip.
+Western food is always going to be more expensive than the local cuisine.
+And while the prices aren’t that high, eating more Western food will slowly add up over the course of your trip.
 If you’re really on a budget, skip the western food.
 You can eat burgers when you get home!

 While Laos will never be found on a list of expensive countries, it’s not the bargain you might expect given the region of the world it is in, especially if you plan to drink and party a lot.

-But, while it may not be as inexpensive as its neighbors, it is still a wonderful and affordable budget travel destination in the grand scheme of things.
+But, while it may not be cheaper than its neighbors, it is still a wonderful and affordable budget travel destination in the grand scheme of things.
 If you’re traveling around Southeast Asia, don’t miss it!

 Book Your Trip to Laos: Logistical Tips and Tricks